Pope Francis remains critical but is stable, Vatican says

 Pope Francis remains in a critical condition in his fight against double pneumonia, the Vatican said on Tuesday evening – but he has not had any further respiratory episodes.

-The 88-year-old pontiff was spending his 12th night at Rome's Gemelli hospital, the longest hospital stay of his nearly 12-year papacy.
+The 88-year-old pontiff was spending his 12th night at Rome’s Gemelli hospital, the longest hospital stay of his near 12-year papacy.

 He underwent a follow-up CAT scan to check his lung infection, according to a Holy See update, but no details were given on what was found.